GuidesRecipesAPI ReferenceChangelog

 Prerequisites

-• You have an active Cybrid account and API keys.
+• An active Cybrid account and API credentials.

-• You have created a customer_guid for the user who will be linking their bank account.
-See our guide on creating a customer.
+• A customer_guid for the user who will link their bank account.
+See Create a Customer.

 ℹ️